-The Kearny County Commission will meet in regular session Monday March 17, 2014 @ 8:00 a.m. in the Kearny County Courthouse
+The Board of County Commission will meet in regular session on Monday December 18, 2017 at 8:00 a.m. in the courthouse.

 We invite you to discover the wonderful life opportunity in Kearny County Kansas.
 Here you’ll find all the benefits of modern life but in a safe and comfortable small town atmosphere.

 If you are planning a move to Southwest Kansas, the cities of Lakin and Deerfield have much to offer including top-rated school systems, a beautiful golf course, indoor and outdoor swimming pools, free fitness centers, shooting range, hunting, fishing and much more.
 Even better, you are less than 30 minutes from Garden City with dozens of restaurants, entertainment venues and major shopping chains.

 You should keep in mind that new residents in Kearny County may qualify for financial incentive programs (Rural Opportunity Zone) that include Kansas Income Tax Waivers and Student Loan Repayments.
 In addition, the Neighborhood Revitalization Program offers incentives for citizens and businesses for substantially upgrading, adding to or building new properties in the county.

 Browse our website using the top navigation bar and you’ll quickly discover why Kearny County really is a Wonderful Life Opportunity!

 “T,V, & W” tags are due at the end of November.
 Bring proof of insurance for each vehicle.
 Please remember to bring your drivers license when titling vehicles.

 Please let us know prior to renewal if you are interested in a state park pass for your vehicle.